Outdoor Soccer Rules

 A. Prior to the start of each game, ALL players participating in that match are required to check in with the field supervisor/scorekeeper.
 First and last names with each students PID are required before a person may legally play.
 If a player’s name is not on the score sheet BEFORE the game, he/she will not be able to participate in the match.
 Persons without an ID WILL NOT BE PERMITTED TO PLAY.

 B. Nine players compromise a team.
-Seven players, properly checked in must be present to start and continue a game.
+Six players, properly checked in must be present to start and continue a game.

 C. Games will consist of two twenty (20) minute halves with a half time period lasting no longer than five (5) minutes.
 In the event of poor weather or other unforeseen circumstances, any game played beyond half time will constitute a full contest and the score at the time of the game being called will be deemed the final score.